-

 Program Overview

 Why is policy implementation failure so common?
-What can be done to overcome challenges and roadblocks so that we can achieve successful policy outcomes more frequently and make real change happen?
+What can be done about it so that we can achieve successful outcomes more often and make real change happen?

 PROGRAM CURRICULUM